 Storrs, CT 06269-1058

-To earn the FDC, workers take 90 hours of classes based on Empowerment Skills for Family Workers (Forest 2003), complete a portfolio documenting their ability to apply these concepts and skills, and pass a standardized exam.
+To earn the FDC, workers take 90 hours of classes based on Empowerment Skills for Family Workers (Forest 2015), complete a portfolio documenting their ability to apply these concepts and skills, and pass a standardized exam.
 The first FDC credentials were issued by Cornell's School of Continuing Education in December 1997.
-Since then more than 6,000 family workers in New York State have earned the FDC; thousands more have earned the FDC through affiliated systems in other states.
+Since then more than 12,000 family workers have earned the FDC through affiliated systems nationwide.
 Many workers earn college credit for earning the FDC, through local community colleges, or affiliated universities and colleges nationwide.

 Comprehensive FDC training and field advisement is available through official training programs in local communities across many states.
 For information about where FDC programs are offered, contact FDC Program Manager at Nationalfdc@uconn.edu or by telephone at: (860)486-0606.
 For support for FDC training programs or to discuss "Getting Started" consultation in your state, please contact Dr. Claire Forest at CND3@cornell.edu.